jonotypsy/django-seo-js/README.md

     INSTALLED_APPS += ('django_seo_js',)

-    # If you're using prerender.io (the default backend):
+    # If you're using SEO4Ajax (the default backend):
-    SEO_JS_PRERENDER_TOKEN = "123456789abcdefghijkl"  # Really, put this in your env, not your codebase.
+    SEO_JS_SEO4AJAX_TOKEN = "123456789abcde0123456"  # Really, put this in your env, not your codebase.
     ```

 3. Add to your `base.html`